sivagms/acrdocs/container-registry-get-started-azure-cli.md

    ms.topic="get-started-article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="10/19/2016"
+   ms.date="10/25/2016"
    ms.author="stevelas"/>

 # Create a container registry using the Azure CLI

-Use Azure Command-Line Interface (CLI) commands to create an Azure container registries from your Linux, Mac, or Windows computer.
-You can also work with container registries using the [Azure portal](container-registry-get-started-portal.md) or programmatically with the container registry APIs.
+Use Azure Command-Line Interface (CLI) commands to create a container registry and manage its settings from your Linux, Mac, or Windows computer.
+You can also work with container registries using the [Azure portal](container-registry-get-started-portal.md) or programmatically with the Container Registry APIs.

-For help on Container Registry CLI commands (**az acr** commands), pass the `-h` parameter to any command.
+* For help on Container Registry CLI commands (**az acr** commands), pass the `-h` parameter to any command.

-For background and concepts, see [What is Azure Container Registry?](container-registry-intro.md)
+* For background and concepts, see [What is Azure Container Registry?](container-registry-intro.md)

+* To get started with Docker images in your registry, see [Push your first image using the Docker CLI](./container-registry-get-started-docker-cli.md).

->[AZURE.NOTE]The Container Registry service and **az acr** commands are currently in private preview.
+>[AZURE.NOTE]Container Registry is currently in private preview.

 ## Prerequisites